 Unless you live in a disco, you probably want the colors in your home to look somewhat traditional.
 This is where the color rendering index, or CRI, comes in.
 The CRI is a score from 1 to 100 that rates a bulb's ability to accurately illuminate colors.
 You can think of the CRI as a light bulb's GPA for colors, as it actually averages multiple scores for multiple shades.
 Manufacturers aren't required to list the bulb's CRI number on the packaging, but many of them choose to do so anyway, so you'll want to know what it means.

-Now let's imagine that same basketball game -- except now played inside that disco I mentioned.
-We're indoors, it's a little dim, and we're stuck with multicolored spotlights as the only light source.
+Now let's imagine that same basketball game -- except now it's being played inside that disco I mentioned earlier.
+We're indoors, it's dim and we're stuck with multicolored spotlights as the only light source.
 A purple one shines down on a very confused point guard as he takes a shot.
 Can you tell if he's on the green team or the red one?
-I wouldn't be surprised if you couldn't, because the CRI of lights like those is abysmal.
+I wouldn't be surprised if you couldn't, because the CRI score of lights like those is abysmal.

-Now here's the rub: the CRI is highly imperfect and not always helpful (the reasons why are mind-numbing, but you can read more here if you're curious/masochistic).
-The important takeaway is that CRI scores are really only helpful if you're talking about bulbs that sit in the middle of the color temperature spectrum.
+Now here's the rub: the CRI is highly imperfect and not always useful (the reasons why are mind-numbing, but you can read more here if you're curious/masochistic).
+The important takeaway is that CRI scores are most helpful if you're talking about bulbs that sit in the middle of the color temperature spectrum, in between those yellow and blue extremes.
 You'll probably see references to "white" or "natural" light on bulbs like these.
 In these cases, the CRI score can be a great way to tell a good bulb from a great bulb.

-Anything over 80 is probably decent enough for your home, but we're starting to see CRI scores creeping up into the nineties on some very affordable bulbs.
-If accurate color rendering is important to you, hold out for lights like these.
+In general, anything over 80 is probably decent enough for your home, but we're starting to see CRI scores creeping up into the nineties on some very affordable bulbs.
+The GE Reveal BR30 floodlight LED won our Editors' Choice distinction for its emphasis on color rendering.
+There's even a that scores in the upper 80s.
+If accurate color rendering is important to you, look for lights like these.
 And if you're buying bulbs on the high (blue) or low (yellow) end of the spectrum, take any and all CRI claims with a grain of salt.

 How do I tell if a light bulb is efficient?